loglux/FlexAudioPrint/README.md

 - **Downloadable Results**: Save your transcription and subtitles with a single click.
 - **Intuitive Web UI**: Built using **Gradio** for a smooth and interactive user interface.
 - **Direct Programmatic Usage**: Use `audio_print.py` as a standalone utility to transcribe audio files without the GUI.
+- **Formatted Dialogue Output**: Automatically formats raw transcripts into clean, readable dialogue scripts using a local LLM (`gemma3:12b` via Ollama).
+- **Speaker Labelling**: Adds speaker names and corrects punctuation for better readability.
+- **Narration Styling**: Italicises non-verbal and narrated content (e.g., *[laughter]*, *Narrator: You now have 30 seconds...*).
+- **Local LLM Integration**: Uses Ollama with `gemma3:12b`, no internet or external API needed.
+- **Downloadable Formatted Text**: Easily save the result as a formatted `.txt` file ready for editing, publishing or scripting.
 ---

 ![img_2.png](img_2.png)